-A. barbadensis grows as perennial in tropical and sub-tropical regions, where the leaves of these clump-forming succulents are evergreen.
-Typically found in the wild in hot, dry climates, they're a natural for desert landscaping.
+Plant taxonomy classifies aloe vera plant as Aloe barbadensis.
+The plant grows as a perennial in tropical and subtropical regions, where the leaves of these clump-forming succulents are evergreen.
+Typically found in the wild in hot, dry climates, they are a natural for desert landscaping.

 While capable of achieving a height of 3 feet, aloe vera plants more typically mature to be 1 or 2 feet tall.
 If you grow these tropical plants indoors in containers, they most likely will remain on the shorter end of the height spectrum.
 When grown outdoors in warm climates, mature plants will produce yellow or orange flower heads on tall stalks.

 The sword-shaped, often grayish-green leaves grow in rosettes and are sometimes studded with white flecks.
 Short teeth run up the edges of the leaves.

 The key to growing these cactus-like plants is providing good drainage.
 When using aloe vera as a landscape plant, incorporate sand into the soil.
 For potting, be sure to place crushed stone at the bottom of the container, which should, of course, have a drainage hole in its bottom.

 Aloe vera plant is relatively dormant in winter, meaning it will need very little water at that time.
 Even during the summer, be careful not to over-water established specimens.
 If the leaves show signs of browning, consider cutting back on sun exposure.

-As a potted plant, it may be treated as a houseplant to be used in interiorscaping or installed on patios, decks, etc. In the landscape (in zones 9, 10 and 11), its need for good drainage makes it an excellent candidate for rock gardens.
-These drought-tolerant succulents are also a natural for xeriscape design.
+As a potted plant, it may be treated as a houseplant to be used in interiorscaping or installed on patios, decks, etc. In the landscape (in zones 9, 10, and 11), its need for good drainage makes it an excellent candidate for rock gardens.
+These drought-tolerant succulents are also a natural choice for xeriscape design.

-Meaning of the Name:
+Meaning of the Name

-There are many types of aloes in the world.
+There are many types of "aloe" in the world, a genus name of uncertain origin.
 Aloe vera plant is just one type, although it is, to be sure, the best known of the aloes.
 Perhaps that's why Linnaeus referred to this aloe as vera (Latin for "true").

 The term stuck as part of the common name, but for the scientific name, many now prefer the designation of Philip Miller, a Scottish botanist: Aloe barbadensis.
-Miller's specific epithet, barbadensis means "of Barbados."
-That's a rather misleading name since most experts do not believe the plants to be native to Barbados (asserting, instead, that they were brought there by the Spaniards).
+Miller's species name, barbadensis means "of Barbados."
+That is a rather misleading name since most experts do not believe the plants to be native to Barbados (asserting, instead, that they were brought there by the Spaniards).